patriciacabiles/Keframa/README.md

 #

-## Where to go:
+## What you need:

-Currently a Web App, so go to web :)
+Currently running as a Web App so using Flutter beta, for web.

+` flutter run -d Chrome ` or  `flutter run`, then pick your chosen web server

 #